AlbertoCativa/AlbertoCativa/README.md

-# 👨‍💻 Web Appplication Developer
+# 👨‍💻 Web Application Developer

 ## 🚀 About Me
-I am a **Web Appplication Developer** with a strong background in **Web Development**, specializing in **Laravel**, **Livewire**, and cloud-based solutions.
+I am a **Web Application Developer** with a strong background in **Web Development**, specializing in **Laravel**, **Livewire**, and cloud-based solutions.
 My expertise spans software architecture, process optimization, and technical consulting for businesses and institutions.
 Additionally, I have experience in **radio journalism**, leveraging media to enhance communication in the tech industry.

 ### **Current Focus:**
 ✔ **SaaS & Enterprise Solutions** – Developing scalable and high-performance management systems